Skip to main content

 While scrolling through the various shopping apps on my phone, hunting for everything from cars to ankle socks for kids, I asked myself this question: "Self, what is value?
 Well, the dictionary defines value as ..."

 OK, I can't in good conscience continue with that bit.
 But since we're here, let's talk about values when it comes to fantasy football drafting.
 It's the thing we're all seeking.
-Even in the first round of their drafts, fantasy managers are looking for players who can return equal or greater value to the spot they were selected.
+Even in the first round of drafts, fantasy managers are looking for players who can return equal or greater value to the spot in which they were selected.
 That said, we mostly know what to expect from first-round talents like Christian McCaffrey, CeeDee Lamb and Justin Jefferson.
 Where the concept of value really comes into play is in the middle to later rounds.
 Will that up-and-coming young player make the leap?
 Is there one last big push in an aging veteran?
 Or can an elite player somehow level up and be even, uh, elite-er?

 Great value is most pronounced at the quarterback spot.
 In most leagues, you only start one.
 Even with depth at the position, being right -- and, more importantly, first -- could give you a leg up on the rest of your league-mates.
 Being able to build a strong roster without having to pay a high price for a week-winning starting quarterback is foundational to crafting a championship fantasy team.